 Data entry mistakes are a very common occurrence in most companies.
 An employee incorrectly fills out a form, which means that a manager will have to return the document back for corrections before reviewing it again.

-To avoid these types of preventable errors and delays, companies can add business rules to their form controls that validate the input data.
+To avoid these types of preventable manual data entry errors and delays, companies can add business rules to their form controls that validate the input data.

 In this example, a business rule alerts the user when an error is made before submitting the form for review.

-E-commerce businesses use business rules to show relevant products to individual buyers.
+E-commerce businesses show relevant products to individual buyers by applying business rules.